Judge-Girl/Judge-Girl-Documentation-Website/docs/software-design/system-architecture/README.md

 From DDD, we've had an overview of our domain language and context.

-**The next step is to directly map every bounded context to a service.** <br>
+**The next step is to directly design a service for every bounded context.** <br>

 ## System Architecture

-As a student, I consider not to have too many services, and finally, there are totally 4+1 services:
+As a student, I consider not to have too many services, so the system won't require too much effort on *[DevOps](https://en.wikipedia.org/wiki/DevOps)*.
+Finally, there are totally 4+1 services:
 1. **Student Service**
 2. **Problem Service**
 3. **Submission Service**